 3.2)Supermarket vs. Hypermarket

-From the pricing aspect, hypermarkets are a lot cheaper and offer products at their original or discounted prices, whereas supermarkets extract extra out of people's pockets using their marketing gimmicks.
+From the pricing aspect, hypermarkets are a lot cheaper and offer products at their original or discounted prices.
+On the other hand, supermarkets tend to use marketing gimmicks to maximize their profits.

 Comparing the three together, departmental stores are mostly dependent upon demand.
-Means, if there's a particular product that's been purchased by too many people, it is likely to be available in the store as compared to something that's brought by a handful of people.
+If there's a particular product that's been purchased by too many people, it is likely to be available in the store compared to something that's brought by a handful of people.

 However, in the case of supermarkets and hypermarkets, products are available in bulk.
-Again, since these two are selling in bulk, their profit margin is quite lower to what departmental stores make annually.
+Again, since these two are selling in bulk, their profit margin is lower than what departmental stores make annually.